Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: Introduction

 \subsection{Main Contributions}

-The main contributions of this work are summarized as follows. \begin{itemize} \item We propose a novel approach named State-Action Distillation (SAD) to generate the pretraining dataset of ICRL, without the need for any additional information.
-Notably, SAD can effectively distill the outstanding state-action pairs over the entire state and action spaces by using random policies within a trust horizon, regarding them as the query states and corresponding action labels (refer to Figure~\ref{fig_schematic}).
+The main contributions of this work are summarized as follows. \begin{itemize} \item We propose a novel approach termed State-Action Distillation (SAD) to generate the pretraining dataset of ICRL under random policies.
+Notably, SAD distills the outstanding state-action pairs over the entire state and action spaces for the query states and corresponding action labels (refer to Figure~\ref{fig_schematic}), by executing all possible actions under the random policies within a trust horizon.

-\item To the best of our knowledge, SAD stands as the first method that enables promising ICRL under (e.g., uniform) random policies and random contexts.
+\item To the best of our knowledge, SAD stands as the first method that enables effective ICRL under (e.g., uniform) random policies and random contexts.

-\item We establish the performance guarantees of SAD, and substantiate the efficacy of SAD by empirical results on several popular ICRL benchmark environments.
-On average, SAD significantly outperforms all existing state-of-the-art ICRL algorithms.
-More concretely, SAD surpasses the best baseline by $180.86\%$ in the offline evaluation and by $172.8\%$ in the online evaluation. \end{itemize}
+\item We establish the quantitative analysis of the trustworthiness as well as the performance guarantees of our SAD approach.
+We substantiate the efficacy of SAD by empirical results on several popular ICRL benchmark environments.
+On average, SAD significantly outperforms all existing SOTA ICRL algorithms.
+More concretely, SAD surpasses the best baseline by $236.3\%$ in the offline evaluation and by $135.2\%$ in the online evaluation. \end{itemize}